rbong/vim-flog/README.md

 `flog#git` is just the functional equivalent of `:Floggit`.

 The first two arguments are the mods (see `:help <mods>`) and bang (see `:help <bang>`) that would be normally passed to the function.
 The last argument is the git command, in this case a diff between the two commits.

 `autocmd FileType floggraph` allows us to add settings just for the `:Flog` window.
 We bind the function we created to the `gd` key.

 The best way to learn how to use flog's internal functions is to [read them](https://github.com/rbong/vim-flog/blob/master/autoload/flog.vim) and try them out.
 Try mainly looking at the structure of the return value of `flog#get_commit_data(line('.'))`.

 It also helps to [learn a little vimscript](http://learnvimscriptthehardway.stevelosh.com/).
+If you have any problems, we're happy to help if you [post an issue](https://github.com/rbong/vim-flog/issues).

 ### Additional Examples